wwood/CoverM/README.md

 | metabat | contigLen 1000, totalAvgDepth 0.02235294, bam depth 0.02235294, variance 0.01961962 | | Reproduction of the [MetaBAT](https://bitbucket.org/berkeleylab/metabat) 'jgi_summarize_bam_contig_depths' tool output, producing [identical output](https://bitbucket.org/berkeleylab/metabat/issues/48/jgi_summarize_bam_contig_depths-coverage). |
 | coverage_histogram | 20 bases with coverage 1, 980 bases with coverage 0 | | The number of positions with each different coverage are tallied. |

-Calculation of genome-wise coverage ('genome' mode) is similar to calculating contig-wise ('contig' mode) coverage, except that the unit of reporting is per-genome rather than per-contig.
+Calculation of genome-wise coverage (`genome` mode) is similar to calculating contig-wise (`contig` mode) coverage, except that the unit of reporting is per-genome rather than per-contig.
 For calculation methods which exclude base positions based on their coverage, all positions from all contigs are considered together.
 For instance, if a 2000bp contig with all positions having 1X coverage